Our service now covers areas all across Canada

 Nova Scotia: As in other provinces, in Nova Scotia, building permits are applied for through the municipality, with three sets of site plans.
 Requirements will vary from project to project, as well as fees.

-Alberta: Commercial development in Alberta involves a number of different permit approval types but development permit approvals have to be approved for new construction, renovations or any changes made to the building.
+Alberta: Commercial development in Alberta involves a number of different permit approval types but development permit approvals have to be accepted for new construction, renovations or any changes made to the building.

 Contractors should have the correct licenses as well as some experience in the commercial renovations field.
 Once this has been determined, you’re going to touch on budget.
 Remember, the lowest bid does not mean the best bid.
 You need to work with someone who can do the most with your budget, as a low-ball bid may mean that the contractor intends to cut corners, use cheaper materials and so forth.
 With each of your bidding contractors, look at the entire picture and think about these angles: